-Appendix A - Assumptions for Calculating Quantity Available for Collection and Process for Continuous Improvement
+Appendix B - Assumptions for Calculating Quantity Available for Collection and Process for Continuous Improvement

-The following table sets out the Available for Collection factors as of July 2012.
-Those containers used to deliver Antifreeze, Fertilizers, Paints and Coatings and Pesticides and Solvents to MHSW collection sites and containers emptied of Antifreeze by automobile service businesses in their role as a Do-if-for-me service provider are also included in the quantities Available for Collection expressed as tonnes using the factors below.
+The following table sets out the available for collection factors effective for 2013.
+Those containers used to deliver Antifreeze, Fertilizers, Paints and Coatings and Pesticides and Solvents to MHSW collection sites and containers emptied of Antifreeze by automobile service businesses in their role as a Do-if-for-me service provider are also included in the quantities available for collection expressed as tonnes using the factors below.
+The available for collection factors are updated to reflect best available industry data.

-Material Category 2012
+Material Category 2013

 Antifreeze 65%

 Fertilizers 2%

 Oil Containers 93%

 Oil Filters 153%

 Paints and Coatings 10%

 Pesticides 25%

 Pressurized Containers

 Non-refillable 49%

 Refillable 10%

 Single Use Dry Cell Batteries 101%

 Solvents 35%

-1 - 50% of Antifreeze Supplied is diluted and 50% is concentrated.
-50% of packaged Antifreeze is lost during service or use.
-70% of bulk Antifreeze is lost during service or use.
-72% of Antifreeze is supplied as packaged.
-Glycol has a weight of 1.15 kg / l.

-2 - The quantity of Fertilizers available for collection is difficult to estimate as the product is intended to be used up by the resident.
-An estimate of the quantity available for collection has been made based on operating experience.

-3 - About 34% of Oil Containers (by weight) are 20 litre pails and about 20% of that amount is repurposed by the agricultural sector and is not available for collection.

-4 - 100% of Oil Filter units are available for collection.
+- 1 Glycol has a weight of 1.15 kg per litre.
+A 3.78 litre Antifreeze container weighs 0.14 kilograms.
+Industry estimates that: - 75% of Antifreeze is supplied as packaged and 25% is supplied as bulk - 50% of Antifreeze supplied as packaged is premixed and 50% is concentrated - 70% of Antifreeze supplied as bulk is premixed and 30% is concentrated - 50% of packaged Antifreeze is lost during service or use - 70% of bulk Antifreeze is lost during service or use - 2 The quantity of Fertilizers available for collection is difficult to estimate as the product is intended to be used up by the resident.
+An estimate of the quantity available for collection has been made based on operating experience. - 3 According to the industry, about 34% of Oil Containers (by weight) are 20 litre pails and about 20% of that amount is repurposed by the agricultural sector and is not available for collection. - 4 100% of Oil Filter units are available for collection.
 The weight of a used Oil Filter includes the weight of the Oil Filter and any residual oil or other contaminants.
-A used Oil Filter weighs an average of 53% more than the weight of a new Oil Filter.

-5 - It is estimated that 10% of the original quantity of Paints and Coatings supplied is unused and becomes available for collection.6 - The quantity of Pesticides available for collection is difficult to estimate as the product is intended to be used up by the resident.

-An estimate of the quantity available for collection has been made based on operating experience.

-7 - 100% of non-refillable Pressurized Containers supplied are available for collection.
-A used non-refillable Pressurized Container weighs an average of 49% of the weight of a new non-refillable Pressurized Container due to the extraction of the contents during use.

-8 - Industry estimates that over 90% of refillable Pressurized Containers are managed under industry's life cycle management programs, leaving 10% or less available for collection under the MHSW program.
+According to lab pack studies, a used Oil Filter weighs an average of 53% more than the weight of a new Oil Filter. - 5 The Product Stewardship Institute website and Fact Sheet on the Oregon Paint Product Stewardship Law both identify 10% of the original quantity of Paints and Coatings supplied as being unused and therefore available for collection. - 6 The quantity of Pesticides available for collection is difficult to estimate as the product is intended to be used up by the resident.
+An estimate of the quantity available for collection has been made based on operating experience. - 7 100% of non-refillable Pressurized Containers supplied are available for collection.
+A used non-refillable Pressurized Container weighs an average of 49% of the weight of a new non-refillable Pressurized Container due to the extraction of the contents during use. - 8 Industry estimates that over 90% of refillable Pressurized Containers are managed under industry's life cycle management programs, leaving 10% or less available for collection under the MHSW program.

 9 - The quantity of Single Use Dry Cell Batteries available for collection is adapted from the Directive 2006/66/EC of The European Parliament and of The Council, whereby the quantity is based on a three year average of batteries supplied, recognizing that ultimately 100% of batteries are available for collection over time.
-The factor is calculated as: Average (Year 1 Supplied, Year 2 Supplied, Year 3 Supplied) / Year 3 Supplied
+The factor is calculated as: average (Year 1 supplied, Year 2 supplied, Year 3 supplied) / Year 3 supplied